AdnanCodes/ui-testing/README.md

 ## 💪🏽 Usage

-- After starting the project, it will automatically open in browser on `localhost:3000`
+- After starting the project, it will automatically open in your default browser on `localhost:3000`
-- This app only has one route and here you can see all elements renders
+- This app only has one route and here you can see all elements
 - You can also search for specific item by entering a correct id

 ## 🧔🏽 Author